The AVLA Licence

 Getting the AVLA licence could not be easier.
 It takes just a few clicks and less than five minutes.

-The AVLA licence is a permit to legally show in public TV channels that contain the audiovisual works (films, series, cartoons, documentaries and other shows) held in our vast repertoire.
+The AVLA licence is a permit to legally communicate to the public TV channels that contain the audiovisual works (films, series, cartoons, documentaries and other shows) held in our vast repertoire.

 It is for hotels, hostels, B&Bs, guesthouses and other hospitality accommodation businesses.

-It covers TVs in bedrooms, as well as in public areas of the establishments (e.g. at a hotel’s restaurant, bar, reception, gym, spa, salon, shop, etc.).
+It covers TVs in bedrooms, as well as in communal areas of the establishments (e.g. at a hotel’s restaurant, bar, reception, gym, spa, salon, shop, etc.).

 Our catalogue is unparalleled in size, comprising countless British and international works, from blockbusters to niche productions.